dashpay/docs/introduction/features.rst

    your part.
 When you wish to make a transaction using your denominated funds no additional waiting will be required.

-Note that PrivateSend transactions will be rounded up so that all transaction inputs are spent.
+Note that CoinJoin transactions will be rounded up so that all transaction inputs are spent.
 Any excess Dash will be spent on the transaction fee.